AUDIE CORNISH, HOST:

 CORNISH: It's unclear what motivated the attack.
 There is speculation that protestors had gathered outside the consulate because they were angry over a trailer posted to YouTube for an American-made anti-Muslim film.

 BLOCK: But there are also conflicting reports that the attack was well-coordinated and planned in advance.
 Secretary Clinton acknowledged that like many Americans, she's asking how an American ambassador could be killed in a city he had risked his life to save.

 CLINTON: But we must be clear-eyed even in our grief.
 This was an attack by a small and savage group, not the people or government of Libya.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.